Economic Impact Payments

 Social Security retirement, disability (SSDI), survivor benefits, or Supplemental Security Income (SSI)

 Answers to more frequently asked questions can be found here.

 The new Get My Payment site is now in operation.

 In situations where payment status is not available, the app will respond with “Status Not Available”.
 The IRS reminds users you may receive this message for one of the following reasons:

 - If you are not eligible for a payment (see IRS.gov on who is eligible and who is not eligible)

 - If you are required to file a tax return and have not filed in tax year 2018 or 2019.

-Your payment status will be updated when processing is completed.
-You can check the app again to see whether there has been an update to your information.
 The IRS reminds taxpayers that Get My Payment data is updated once per day, so there’s no need to check back more frequently.

 ATTN: SSA, RRB Form 1099, SSI, and VA benefit recipients

 - Recipients of VA benefits and their beneficiaries who receive Compensation and Pension (C&P) benefit payments from VA will receive a $1,200 Economic Impact Payment with no further action needed on their part.
 Timing on the payments is still being determined.